david-beauchesne/FoodWeb-MultiStressors/fwms.md

 hypoxia and bottom and surface temperature anomalies), and shipping
 \cite{beauchesne2019}.
-Species position and driver effects on biological processes were used to identify realised pathways of effects between all 3-species combinations in the food web.
+Species position and driver effects on biological processes were used to identify realized pathways of effects between all 3-species combinations in the food web.
-The right-hand side of the table presents the species sensitivity and amplification scores, which corresponds to the sum of the simulated effects of all realised pathways of effects for each species and functional group (Figure \ref{vulnerability}).
+The right-hand side of the table presents the species sensitivity and amplification scores, which corresponds to the sum of the simulated effects of all realized pathways of effects for each species and functional group (Figure \ref{vulnerability}).
 Negative and positive sensitivity scores mean that overall pathways affecting a species have negative or positive effects, respectively.